Truly (band): Twilight Curtains and post-Truly (2000-present)

 In 2004, Robert Roth released his solo album Someone Somewhere....

 In 2008, the band began touring and were said to be working on another album.
 In October 2013, the band premiered their new single titled "Wheels on Fire".

-In 2014, Fast Stories...from Kid Coma came in at #3 on a "Top 10 Underrated 90’s Alternative Rock Albums" list at the Alternative Nation website.
+In 2014, Fast Stories...from Kid Coma came in at No. 3 on a "Top 10 Underrated 90s Alternative Rock Albums" list at the Alternative Nation website.